jpgunderson/HelloWorld/README.md

 # hello-world
-This is a dummy for the tutorial
+This is for the tutorial
 It has been modified to include this line.
 This is really cool!